adambard/learnxinyminutes-docs/smalltalk.html.markdown

-y := x select: [:a | a > 2].                     "return collection of elements that pass test" y := x reject: [:a | a < 2].                     "return collection of elements that fail test" y := x collect: [:a | a + a].                    "transform each element for new collection" y := z separate: [:value | value class].         "return Dictionary with key as an associated class"

-y := x detect: [:a | a > 3] ifNone: [].          "find position of first element that passes test" sum := 0. x do: [:a | sum := sum + a]. sum.      "sum array elements" sum := 0.
+y := x select: [:a | a > 2].                     "return collection of elements that pass test" y := x reject: [:a | a < 2].                     "return collection of elements that fail test" y := x collect: [:a | a + a].                    "transform each element for new collection" y := x detect: [:a | a > 3] ifNone: [].          "find position of first element that passes test" sum := 0. x do: [:a | sum := sum + a]. sum.      "sum array elements" sum := 0.
 1 to: (x size)